Lone Star 100

-We WILL have a hot food at ALL AID STATIONS and also a HEAT SOURCE as well.
+We WILL have a hot food at ALL AID STATIONS (but Mundys).

-All aid stations (5) are FULL AID STATIONS and will be full stocked with Texas Style Goodies.
+All aid stations (4) are FULL AID STATIONS and will be full stocked with Texas Style goodies.

 Red Bull at all aid stations and pre/post race (sponsor)

-PB&js, Bean burrito rolls, fruit ie bananas, oranges, seasonal fruits.
+PB&Js, Bean burrito rolls, fruit (bananas, oranges, seasonal fruits)

 Bearded Brothers Bars (sponsor)

-Medical including bandages, vasoline, band aids and other medical needs. ( NO NSAIDS ie ibuprofen)
+Medical - bandages, vasoline, band aids, etc. ( NO NSAIDS e.g. ibuprofen)

 Trail Toes at all aid stations with tape pre/post race (sponsor)